This the multi-page printable view of this section. Click here to print.

 Topics are used for publishing data to other parties.
 Topics themselves do not send data directly but act as a notification system that alerts subscribers to pull data.

 The Topic defines the types of data (tables and fields) that are available to be transferred to other parties.
-You can also add Conditions to filter and control which data should be transferred.
+Conditions can be added to filter and control which data should be transferred.

 Topic card